IBM-Cloud/docs/services/ContinuousDelivery/upgrade_projects.md

 - To acess your upgraded project's toolchain, you need a Bluemix ID.
 Before you upgrade, you must verify that you have an active Bluemix ID.
 If you don't have one, [sign up](https://console.ng.bluemix.net/registration/).
 - Make sure that your DevOps Services project owner is correct.
 The toolchain that is created from your project will be part of that owner's Bluemix organization.

+**Important:**
+- If you're planning to start the upgrade, make sure that you're a member of every org and space that the pipeline deploys to.
+Any project admin can start the upgrade.
+However, if the admin who starts the upgrade is not a member of every org and space that the pipeline deploys to, the pipeline cannot be created.
-**Important:** The Eclipse Orion {{site.data.keyword.webide}} in the toolchain is separate from the {{site.data.keyword.webide}} that is associated with your project.
+- The Eclipse Orion {{site.data.keyword.webide}} in the toolchain is separate from the {{site.data.keyword.webide}} that is associated with your project.
 If you use the {{site.data.keyword.webide}} and you have uncommitted changes, commit them before you upgrade.

 ## Upgrading from a project to a toolchain